kepano/obsidian-advanced-appearance/README.md

 # Advanced Appearance

-This plugin is designed to work with the default Obsidian theme, or any other themes that make use of the standard CSS variables from Obsidian.
+This plugin is designed to work with the default Obsidian theme, or any other themes that make use of the standard CSS variables from Obsidian

 ## Usage

 Advanced Appearance works hand-in-hand with [Hider Plugin](https://github.com/kepano/obsidian-hider) to simplify the Obsidian UI by removing the menu ribbon, tooltips, title bar, scrollbars, etc.

+## Compatible themes

+- Obsidian default theme
+- Minimal Theme by @kepano

 # Developer documentation